HomeSurviving DailyWomen

 Betty White’s refusal to bow to racist pressures did not come without consequences.
 Her show faced boycotts and was eventually canceled.
 However, her actions left a lasting impact, contributing to the gradual shift in attitudes towards race and inclusivity in the entertainment industry.

-Therefore, Betty White’s legacy is not only that of a beloved television icon but also as a champion of equality and an early advocate for the integration of television at a time when it was neither popular nor profitable.
+Therefore, Betty White’s legacy is not only that of a widely beloved and hilarious television icon but also as a champion of equality and an early advocate for the integration of television at a time when it was neither popular nor profitable.

 Betty White